ABOUT RIGHT OF ASSEMBLY

 This blog started out as a writing project, but in the summer of 2016 I got interested in ChromaDex's Tru Niagen, because it significantly improved my health and the health of some of my family members, and then I got distracted by the ChromaDex/Elysium litigation, which has been an education -- both legally and scientifically.

-Now, more than two years later, I spend a fair amount of time studying the biochemistry of longevity.
+Now, more than three years later, I spend a fair amount of time studying the biochemistry of longevity.

 Although I was originally a customer of Elysium's, and I referred my friends to Elysium, I don't do that any more.
 You can read about my distaste for Elysium Health, and why I insist that all my friends and family over 50 take Tru Niagen, which is now a best seller on amazon, although you might do better purchasing directly from ChromaDex, the only licensed manufacturer.